Skip to main content

 Rabies is a fatal zoonotic, neurologic disease.
 In September 2021, Illinois reported the first human case and death within the state from rabies since 1954 after a person was bitten by a rabid bat and did not receive prophylaxis.

 The canine strain of rabies has been eradicated in the US due to vaccination practices.
-However, the risk of re-introduction is present as a result of importation of animals from countries where the strain remains prevalent.
+However, the risk of re-introduction is present as a result of the importation of animals from countries where the strain remains prevalent.
 Strains circulating in bats, raccoons, skunks, and other species are still found within the US.
-Therefore, we all must remain vigilant and comply with the laws regarding Rabies vaccination, quarantine and testing in Illinois.
+Therefore, we all must remain vigilant and comply with the laws regarding Rabies vaccination, quarantine, and testing in Illinois.
 All cats and dogs over the age of 16 weeks are required to be vaccinated with an approved product and this must be administered by a licensed veterinarian.
-Please note that while they are required to be vaccinated at 16 weeks of age, if a product is used at 12 weeks and is approved for this age, the animal is considered officially vaccinated.
+Please note that while they are required to be vaccinated at 16 weeks of age if a product is used at 12 weeks and is approved for this age, the animal is considered officially vaccinated.
 County animal control officials are responsible for the enforcement of rabies vaccination requirements with oversight from the Department.

 If an animal bites a person or your pet is bitten by another animal, you should always contact your local animal control office first.
 If you find a bat in your home, or your pet or other domestic animal had contact with a bat you should contact your local animal control office.
 Below is a summary of rabies guidance as well as the section of law that applies to help inform Animal Control officials and owners.